jamestiotio/expose/README.md

 ## Gameplay Mechanics

 - There are N players.
-The user is one of them, while the other N-1 players would be operated by CPU.
+The user is one of them, while the other N-1 players would be operated by the CPU.
 CPU players would play in a random manner (instead of in an optimized manner).
 - Each player is dealt M cards.
 - The point total starts at zero and each card adds its face value in points (example: a 5 is worth five points, a face card is worth 10 points) except for certain cards that have special values or meanings:
   - A 4 reverses play (and does not change the total number of points)